emacsmirror/python-mode/README.md

 Send source code to all known Python shells without need to reconfigure default.
 Provide fine grained navigation of all known Python constructs.

 * Initialize

   Make sure the directory, where python-mode.el resides, is in load-path For expample put something like that in your init-file:

-  (add-to-list 'load-path "PATH/TO/PYTHON-MODE")
+  (add-to-list 'load-path "PATH/TO/PYTHON-MODE")\
   (require 'python-mode)

   or probably still better:

-  (setq py-install-directory "PATH/TO/PYTHON-MODE/")
+  (setq py-install-directory "PATH/TO/PYTHON-MODE/")\
-  (add-to-list 'load-path py-install-directory)
+  (add-to-list 'load-path py-install-directory)\
   (require 'python-mode)

 * Selecting a Python shell:

   Customize default Python shell as `py-shell-name'

-  `py-shell-name' might be an installed default executable as shell command `type' would display, but also a PATH/TO/EXECUTABLE
+  ‘py-shell-name’ might be an installed default executable as shell command `type' would display, but also a PATH/TO/EXECUTABLE

   If different flavours of Python are installed, in order to adress